mebble/ellipro-reverse-eng/README.md

 For example, `epitope=0&no=1` will render the second linear epitope whereas `epitope=1&no=1` will render the second discontinuous epitope.
 Look at the `session` variable in the `epitope.popup.out.html` file to know how many epitopes of each group are available for the given protein.

 You can now view the rendered proteins and their epitopes!
+No PDB file size limits.
 The stick-like thing is the protein and the yellow part's the epitope.

 ![A rendered protein with one of its epitopes](./docs/3d-render-eg.png)